V-Sekai/world/01_peer_platforms.md

 11. **ChilloutVR**

     - **Description**: ChilloutVR is a social sandbox game that enables players and content creators to create, share, and explore content in a massive multiplayer metaverse.
-It supports both VR and desktop modes, making it accessible with or without a VR headset【94†source】.
+It supports both VR and desktop modes, making it accessible with or without a VR headset.
-    - **Gameplay and Community**: The game focuses on social interaction, allowing players to meet new people and explore virtual worlds together【95†source】.
+    - **Gameplay and Community**: The game focuses on social interaction, allowing players to meet new people and explore virtual worlds together.
-    - **Development**: Developed and published by Alpha Bend, ChilloutVR was released on Steam for Microsoft Windows on February 9, 2021【97†source】.
+    - **Development**: Developed and published by Alpha Bend, ChilloutVR was released on Steam for Microsoft Windows on February 9, 2021.
     - **URLs**:
     - Steam Store: [ChilloutVR on Steam](https://store.steampowered.com/app/661130/ChilloutVR/)
     - Ryan Schultz Blog: [ChilloutVR: A Brief Introduction](https://ryanschultz.com/2021/01/28/chilloutvr-a-brief-introduction/)